Table of Contents

 The majority of speed cameras measure vehicles in a single place without moving.
 Speed cameras are fixed, and these devices typically use detectors or radars on the road surface to detect the speed of an automobile.
 Small cameras may be installed in unmarked patrol cars that use lasers or radars to detect the speed of a vehicle.
 Many communities require that some cameras be operated by a law enforcement officer.
 Photos of speeding vehicles are recorded, and the location, time, date, and speed of the vehicle are recorded.

 Newer developments in speed detection technology enable speed cameras to measure speeds over specific distances.
 Two more cameras are placed at specific points and record images of vehicles passing the cameras.
-License-plate detection technology is used to identify vehicles to calculate the average speed between two points.
+License plate detection technology is used to identify vehicles and calculate the average speed between two points.
 Photographs and time-stamped images are used to prove that a driver was speeding.
 The United Kingdom and Australia use two-point speed cameras to enforce speed limits.

-Speed detection cameras are not activated unless it detects an automobile moving faster than the speed limit.
-The average speed is ten to eleven miles over the speed limit.
+Speed detection cameras are not activated unless they detect an automobile moving faster than the speed limit.
+The average speed is 10 to 11 miles per hour over the speed limit.
 School zones and other regulated areas may feature lower speed thresholds.

 Speed enforcement devices can lower incidents of speeding on many different types of roads and streets.
-The Insurance Institute for Highway Safety performed studies of cameras in three different areas: Maryland, Arizona, and the District of Columbia.
-These studies determined that the number of drivers who were speeding by ten miles per hour lowered by seventy percent, eighty-eight percent, and eighty-two percent approximately six months after the cameras were installed.
+The Insurance Institute for Highway Safety performed studies of cameras in three different areas, including Maryland, Arizona, and the District of Columbia.
+These studies determined that the number of drivers who were speeding by 10 miles per hour decreased by 70%, 88%, and 82%, respectively, approximately six months after the cameras were installed.

-One speed enforcement device study conducted by the Insurance Institute for Highway Safety in Montgomery County, Maryland discovered that seven-and-a-half years after the speed cameras were installed, the area saw overall speeds reduced by ten percent.
-Also, the study found a sixty-two percent reduction in vehicles traveling ten miles per hour over the speed limit.
+One speed enforcement device study conducted by the Insurance Institute for Highway Safety in Montgomery County, Maryland, discovered that seven and a half years after the speed cameras were installed, the area saw overall speeds reduced by 10%.
+Also, the study found a 62% reduction in vehicles traveling 10 miles per hour over the speed limit.

-In 2010, the Cochrane Collaboration produced a review of thirty-five research studies from different countries around the world.
-Research leaders determined that covert, mobile, and fixed-speed cameras lowered average vehicle speeds from one to fifteen percent.
-The number of vehicles driving above the posted speed limits was reduced by fourteen to sixty-five percent.
+In 2010, the Cochrane Collaboration produced a review of 35 research studies from different countries around the world.
+Research leaders determined that covert, mobile, and fixed-speed cameras lowered average vehicle speeds from 1% to 15%.
+The number of vehicles driving above the posted speed limits was reduced by 14% to 65%.

-In 2020, speed cameras had been installed in approximately one hundred and fifty-five communities in the United States.
+In 2020, speed cameras had been installed in approximately 155 communities in the United States.
 The use of speed cameras has expanded since they were installed in Arizona in 1987.

-Trends Regarding Speed Cameras in United States Cities
+Trends Regarding Speed Cameras In Cities Across The United States

-Speed cameras are just one component of the automated enforcement technology strategy cities, and states use to reduce speeding in their communities.
-The most common forms of speed cameras are those found at red lights and at intersections.
+Speed cameras are just one component of the automated enforcement technology strategy cities and states use to reduce speeding in their communities.
+One of the common forms of speed cameras is those found at red lights and at intersections.
 Automated enforcement technologies reduce contact between law enforcement officers and the general public.
 During the COVID-19 global pandemic, these technologies were viewed as viable methods of reducing the transmission of COVID-19.

 Speed cameras improve public safety, and approximately 350 cities, towns, and counties in the United States use red light cameras.
-If the camera detects a traffic violation, the traffic summons is sent to the automobile owner’s registered address.
+If the camera detects running a red light, the traffic summons is sent to the automobile owner’s registered address.
 A photograph is taken, and law enforcement officers confirm that a driver committed a traffic violation.

 U.S. Communities Using Speed Cameras

-The Insurance Institute for Highway Safety reports that twenty-two states and the District of Columbia use speed cameras at red lights.
-Also, sixteen states and the District of Columbia use speed cameras to enforce speed limits.
+The Insurance Institute for Highway Safety reports that speed cameras are utilized by multiple states and the District of Columbia for both red light and speed limit enforcement.
 Law enforcement resources can be used to reduce crime in other areas of a community due to the implementation of speed cameras.
-These devices allow law enforcement agencies to maximize their resources by spending excessive amounts of time and money issuing traffic citations.
+These devices enable law enforcement agencies to utilize their resources more efficiently by reducing the need for excessive time and money spent on issuing traffic citations.

-Most drivers who were questioned during telephone surveys expressed support for speed camera programs.
-The Insurance Institute for Highway Safety surveyed approximately nine hundred drivers in 2014 in Montgomery County, Maryland.
-The survey discovered that nearly sixty-two percent of drivers approved of speed cameras in residential areas.
+Drivers who were questioned during telephone surveys expressed support for speed camera programs.
+The Insurance Institute for Highway Safety surveyed approximately 900 drivers in 2014 in Montgomery County, Maryland.
+The survey discovered that nearly 62% of drivers approved of speed cameras in residential areas.

-In 2018, drivers sixteen and older responded to a survey, and forty-seven percent expressed approval of speed cameras being installed in residential neighborhoods.
+In 2018, drivers 16 and older responded to a survey, and 47% expressed approval of speed cameras being installed in residential neighborhoods.

 Drivers surveyed in Scottsdale, Arizona, approved the use of speed camera systems on freeways in urban areas.
 After these speed cameras were installed, a larger percentage of survey respondents expressed approval of speed cameras.